Caritajoe18/Addressing-the-new-Lusophone-Technological-Wishlist-proposals/README.md

 # Steps Taken

-1. Wrote a function to convert the date into a readable format using `Intl.DateTimeFormat`.
+1. Wrote a function to convert the date into a readable format using `toLocaleDateString`.
 2. Iterated through the array of data objects using the `map` function.
    - Extracted the `title`, `page_id`, and `creation_date` from each object using destructuring.
    - Used the ASCII character codes to add an alphabetical bullet point (A, B, C, etc.) to each entry.